DuskieWhy/NightmareVision/README.md

 ## How to compile NMV Engine

+### Quick Note
+- Haxe 4.3.6 or newer is expected
+- This engine ENFORCES the use of local libraries with hxpkg/hmm to prevent issues in relation to `hxvlc`
+- The expected library versions are listed within the .hxpkg file.

+if compilation errors arise, Ensure your Haxe version is correct and your haxelibs match what is listed in the .hxpkg file

 ### Download the prerequisites... (skip this if you already have compiled any fnf project, or any flixel project basically lol)

 [Haxe](https://haxe.org/download/)